ANGELMAN-J/TX2020-Philips-Challenge-Inference/README.md

 4. the results will be shown in the script output as well as in a file called 'validation_output.txt'.
 This file is formatted to comply with the instructions, thus no confidence etc. is provided.

+Please not that the code is written to take advantage of a GPU, if it is available, and use the CPU otherwise.
+If this creates issues (there is a small chance that on MAC the specified pytorch version might have trouble with cuda), just replace line 20 in inference.py with "device = torch.device('cpu')".

+Additionally, since solutions have to be shared to github, and github limits files to be <100MB, I split the model weights into chunks using the code in "split_stitch.py" which is then stitched together the first time "inference.py" is run.
+This should work without issue, but in case there is a problem, please contact me so I can provide a direct download link to the model on gDrive.

+Finally, if you don't have any images of the four applicances ready, you can try out the code with the images in "EXAMPLE_VALIDATION_IMAGES/".
+Just copy them to "VALIDATION_IMAGES/" and run inference.py.
+Note that 3/4 of those images were used for training, so they do not reflect the model performance accurately.

 ### Challenge
 Detailed information [can be found here](https://brainporteindhoven.com/int/techxperience/challenges/philips/) but in a nutshell, 20 images each of 4 philips appliances were provided as a training set to create an algorithm that can